 Shifter Webhooks Explained

-Shifter Webhooks can sends HTTP request to other host or service based on lifecycle events.
+Shifter Webhooks can sends HTTP requests to other hosts or services based on lifecycle events.

-Fork our Github repository to your GitHub account.
-Create publishing branch (e.g. Publish, Deployment) if you need it.
+Fork our GitHub repository to your GitHub account.
+Create a publishing branch (e.g. Publish, Deployment) if you need it.

 Step II: Netlify